-Trial days are generally Tuesday through Friday, from 9:00 a.m. through 4:30 p.m.
-On the first day of trial, the Court will first address logistical matters and call a jury panel only when it is satisfied the case is ready for trial.
+On the first day of trial, court will commence at 8:30 a.m.
+The court will address initially preliminary matters and call a jury panel only when it is satisfied the case is ready for trial.
 Jury selection usually takes a few hours.
 The parties should be prepared to proceed with opening statements and witness examination immediately after jury selection.
+On the remaining days of trial, court will commence at 8:15 a.m. and conclude at approximately 2:30 p.m.